The 14 Amazing Health Benefits of Celery

 Celery is perhaps one of the most versatile vegetables right now in terms of what you can make.

-Its scientific name is Apium graveolens and is a member of the plant family called “Apiaceae” that also include parsley, fennel and parsnips.
+The scientific name of celery is Apium graveolens.
+And it’s a part of the plant family “Apiaceae” that includes parsley, fennel and parsnips.

 Most people call it a vegetable since it has a crunchy, mild flavor with no hint of sweetness but some naturopaths call this an herb.